Brewing Hints: Infuse in boiling water for three to five minutes

 Leaf: Large, black Leaves

-Characteristics: Large leaf China Tea with apple pieces and apple oil
+Characteristics: Large leaf China tea with marigold petals and passion fruit oil

 Serving Suggestions: Drink without milk as a refreshing afternoon or evening tea

 Buy Online -

 Our Passion Fruit tea is a delightfully bright combination of Keemun tea and Passion Fruit.
 Enhanced with marigold petals and with a bright amber liquor, the tea is as beautiful to look at as it is to drink.

 Passion fruit is named after the many species of passion flower and it was given the name by Christian missionaries in Brazil because it was used as an explanation of the crucifixion of Christ.
 At that time the missionaries called it ‘flor das cinco chagas’ or ‘flower of the five wounds’.
 Its Latin name is Passiflora Edulis, it is classed as a vine and is grown commercially in many tropical countries.

 The fruit itself is classed as a pepo which is a type of berry with a yellow or dark purple skin which is full of flesh and large seeds.
 The fruit can be eaten raw but far more passion fruits today are juiced or have oil made from the sweet flesh.
 Passion fruit is widely used as a flavouring and aroma enhancer with other fruit juices.
 Passion fruit flower is the national flower of Paraguay.

 Passion fruit itself contains 36% of the RDA of vitamin C, 43% of the dietary fibre and 11% of the riboflavin (vitamin B) 12% of the iron, and 12% of the phosphorous per 100grams.